IREA-CNR-MI/SOSUploadObservations/README.md

 1) Move the folder SOSUploadObservations in /root

-2) Edit upload_observation.sh and modify the path where scripts are saved
+2) Edit upload_observations.sh and modify the path where scripts are saved

 3) Set crontab